nielsmaerten/ynab-buddy/README.md

 ## Disclaimer

-ynab-buddy is a **fan-made tool** for YNAB.
+ynab-buddy is a **community-made tool** for YNAB.
-The YNAB support team, while awesome, cannot help you resolve issues with this tool.
+The YNAB support team cannot help you resolve issues with this tool.

 This software is provided "as-is", without warranty of any kind.
 See the [full MIT License](./LICENSE)